Minutes Before Sunset by Shannon A Thompson, published May 2013 by AEC Stellar Publishing.

 Genre: Young Adult/Fantasy

-This review is part of a feature on Minutes Before Sunset that includes an author interview with Shannon and a giveaway of 3 eBook copies of Minutes Before Sunset.
+This review is part of a feature on Minutes Before Sunset that includes an author interview and a giveaway of 3 eBook copies of Minutes Before Sunset.
 I was provided with a copy of this book to review, but all opinions are my own, pinkie swear.

 Synopsis: She was undoubtedly a shade, but I didn’t know her… Eric Welborn isn’t completely human, but he isn’t the only shade in the small Midwest town of Hayworth.
 With one year left before his eighteenth birthday, Eric is destined to fight a long-raging war for his kind.
 But then she happens.
 In the middle of the night, Eric meets a nameless shade, and she’s powerful—too powerful—and his beliefs are altered.
 The Dark has lied to him, and he’s determined to figure out exactly what lies were told, even if the secrets protect his survival…